Introduction

 Edit

-Purple Commands #
+Async (Purple) Commands #

-You might notice that some commands are coloured purple - these commands are ones that are not instantaneous.
-As such, you must Wait for the response before continuing.
+You might notice that some commands are coloured purple - these commands are ones that are not instantaneous. otherwise known as asynchronous.

 SAMMI Purple Commands